-If you would like more information or need help in forming a local coalition to advocate for expansion of child nutrition programs, please contact Reginald Dorsey, state outreach coordinator, Advocates for Children of New Jersey at firstname.lastname@example.org, or Lisa Pitz, outreach director, New Jersey Anti-Hunger Coalition at email@example.com.
+If you would like more information or need help in forming a local coalition to advocate for the expansion of child nutrition programs, please contact Reginald Dorsey, state outreach coordinator, Advocates for Children of New Jersey at firstname.lastname@example.org, or Lisa Pitz, outreach director, Hunger Free New Jersey at email@example.com.

 New Jersey has made great progress in serving school breakfast to more students.
 Expansion of summer and afterschool meals is also underway.
 Still, tens of thousands of children in low-income families are missing out on this critical nutrition – and our communities are failing to claim millions of federal dollars that could be coming back to New Jersey to feed hungry children.